Azure/kafka-sink-azure-kusto/README.md

 <br>

 **4. Configs to add to the Docker image:**<br>
 This is covered in detail further on.
-It is specified here for the purpose of completenes of defining what goes onto the worker config.<br>
+It is specified here for the purpose of completeness of defining what goes onto the worker config.<br>
 ```
 COPY krb5.conf /etc/krb5.conf
 COPY hdi-esp-jaas.conf /etc/hdi-esp-jaas.conf